 - Also, make sure that you take the cover off at an angle, starting at the left edge.
 The gasket, which might be stuck to the cover can pull off the gear below the centrifugal filter.
 Make sure the gasket is in good shape.
 If it's torn or shredded, replace it.

 - If the gear becomes loose, make sure when you put the cover back on to realign it with the filter gear.

 Step 5: Remove the Screen Filter

-The screen filter at the bottom is held by a metal assembly with 3 bolts.
-To clean the screen, the entire assembly must be removed.
+The screen filter at the bottom is held by a metal assembly with three bolts.
+In order to clean the screen, the entire assembly must be removed.
 Then the rubber housing framing the screen can be removed.

 Step 6: Clean the Filter

 Since there were sludge and metal shards from the engine in the screen, it needed to be cleaned off.
 We used turpentine to loosen the sludge, then rinsed it with water and let it dry.

 Tip: Remove the screen from the metal assembly before using solvents to clean the screen.
 When replacing the screen, make sure that the rubber housing wraps around the metal frame all the way.
 I used a flathead screwdriver to ease the edges around the frame.

 Cleaning the oil filter requires dealing with several parts: the rotor cylinder, the rotor cap, a rubber gasket, and a metal clip holding in the cover.

 - First, the metal cover clip must be removed by pinching together the two ends with needlenose pliers and pulling it out.